mdn/content/files/en-us/web/api/contactaddress/addressline/index.md

 {{securecontext_header}}{{APIRef("Contact Picker API")}}{{SeeCompatTable}}

 The **`addressLine`** read-only property of the {{domxref("ContactAddress")}} interface is an array of strings, each specifying a line of the address that is not covered by one of the other properties of `ContactAddress`.

-These lines may include the street name, house number, apartment number, rural delivery route, descriptive instructions, or post office box.
+The array may include the street name, the house number, apartment number, the rural delivery route, descriptive instructions, or the post office box.

 ## Value

 An array of strings, each containing one line of the address.
-For example, the `addressLine` array for the Mozilla Space in London would have the following entries:
+For example, the `addressLine` property for the Mozilla Space in London would have the following entries:

 | Index | addressLine[] value       |
 | ----- | ------------------------- |